Shaun-Foley/CPP-Projects/README.md

 //      receipt.
 5. BugTracker - This program demonstrates a simple Bug Tracker.
 It allows the user to add, view, search,
 //      update, and delete bugs.
 The program continues to run until the user chooses to quit.

+Next possible steps for improvement:
+1. Adding UI to the Supermarket and BugTracker programmes e.g. Qt, wxWidgets, SFML
+2. Creating a database/storage option for the Supermarket and BugTracker programmes e.g. SQLite